syslogic/androidx-github/README.md

 ### Debug Builds

 File `token.properties` may be created with a GitHub [access token](https://github.com/settings/tokens) declared as `accessToken=ghp_...`.<br/>
 Without an access token the API will be "rate limited", after having loaded the first 10 pages in quick succession.
-When file `token.properties` is absent (or in release builds), the access token still can be added in the application's preferences.
+When file `token.properties` is absent (or in release builds), the access token still can be added in the preferences.

 ### Screenshots